Dimakl/Dictionary-in-Kotlin/README.md

 Realized dictionary structure in Kotlin for lksh task.

 Knuth Morris Pratt algoritm was used for search.
-You can type "help" for help an list of commands.
+You can type "help" for help and list of commands.